boledovicpantheon/testing-academy/README.md

 ## Running the enviroment

-> Start-up should take no longer than 30 minutes, but it depends on your hardware capacity and internet connection.
+> Provisioning should not be longer than 30 minutes, but it depends on your hardware capacity and internet connection.

 1. Create public Github(or alternative) repository and replace the url in `$(project_dir)/jenkins/jobs/update-job.yaml`.
 Make sure branches are  correct too.

 ```yaml
     scm: